List of Everybody Loves Raymond characters: Ray Barone

-Raymond Albert "Ray" Barone (Ray Romano) is the protagonist of the sitcom.
+Raymond Albert "Ray" Barone (Ray Romano) is the protagonist of the show.
 He lives on Long Island, with his wife, Debra Barone, and their three children, daughter Ally Barone and twin boys Michael and Geoffrey Barone.
 The family lives across the street from Raymond's parents, Marie and Frank.
 Ray attended St. John's University in Queens, New York.
-He is well known in his community as a result of his profession as a sportswriter for Newsday.
-He is also promoted to chief sports writer.
-In the early episodes, he is seen interviewing a famous sportsman, but this happens less frequently in the later seasons.
-Due to the nature of his work, Ray is often seen on the couch, watching sports, rather than assisting Debra with household duties and the children.
+He is well-known and well-liked in his community as a result of his profession as a sportswriter for Newsday, later being promoted to chief sports writer.
+In the early episodes, he is sometimes seen interviewing a famous sportsperson, but this happens less frequently in the later seasons.
+Due to the nature of his work, Ray is often seen on the couch watching sports, rather than assisting Debra with household duties and the children.
 His attempts to have sex with Debra are a recurring theme of the show.

-Raymond is an introvert who wants to be liked by everyone.
-As a result, he finds it difficult to confront people, especially his mother, Marie Barone.
+Raymond rants in a nasal, whiny voice, but he also wants to be liked by everyone he meets regardless of his reputation in the community, occasionally to the point of appearing neurotic.
+As a result, he finds it difficult to confront people, especially his mother, Marie.

-Parts of his backstory explain Raymond's attitude and personality.
-Raymond and his older brother, Robert Barone, were spoiled by Marie.
-Their father, Frank Barone, worked long hours and rarely showed them affection.
-Ray sometimes displays a similar pattern of behavior.
+Parts of his backstory explain Raymond's attitude and personality; as a child, Raymond was spoiled rotten by Marie and had behavioral problems among his peers.
+His father, Frank, worked long hours and rarely showed him and Robert any forms of affection.
+Unfortunately, Ray sometimes displays a similar pattern of behavior with his children.

-Raymond's laziness and sometimes childish behavior as a result of his mother's coddling is a running gag in the show.
-Very often, to defend himself to Debra, he goes to his mother for advice and protection.
+Raymond's laziness and immaturity as a result of his mother's coddling is another major running gag in the show.
+Very often, to defend himself from Debra during conflicts, he goes to his mother for advice and protection.
 He is also very scared of her and often sides with her instead of Debra.

 Despite him constantly trying to avoid his obnoxious parents who interfere with his life on a daily basis, it is perfectly clear that he still loves and cares for them.

 In 2004, TV Guide ranked Ray Barone number 10 on its '50 Greatest TV Dads of All Time' list.

 The character has made several crossover appearances: